rupertbates/GettingAndCleaningDataCourseProject/ReadMe.md

 Output will be a tidy dataset in the file ./tidy-dataset.txt

+run_analysis.R will do the following:

+* Merges the training and the test sets to create one data set.
+* Extracts only the measurements on the mean and standard deviation for each measurement.
+* Uses descriptive activity names to name the activities in the data set
+* Appropriately labels the data set with descriptive variable names.
+* Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 A code book describing the format of this data is at ./CodeBook.md